 We can also filter by language and location in order to see where in the would our audience is visiting us from.
 To find this filter, click Audience>Geo>Language and Audience>Geo>Location.

 Bear in mind that language is very important.
 If your site has a mainly English-US speaking audience, it means that perhaps you should start removing ‘u’ when you write ‘colour’ – something we may need to consider, although it chills me to the very fiber.

 Now we need to find out what devices our audience is using to access our site.
 By clickingAudience>Mobile>Devices, you can see exactly which brand of mobile they’re using and even what service provider or operating system they prefer.

 The above data can be accrued using any analytics package, not just Google Analytics.
 Just remember that however you obtain it, when you’re putting it together in some form other than a giant spreadsheet, you need to make it look super clear and give it personality.

 Try to avoid putting these together in a clinical, sterile way (by naming them Persona 1, Persona 2, etc) – we need to give the persona a name, a personality, a soul.

 You don’t have to be a graphic designer to do this.
 You can put all the information into a simple table, grouping personality traits under your chosen names.

 Or if you have some skills in design (or the resources in your organisation), you’ll be able to make something a little more appealing.
 Like this example…

 There are a lot of specific details here about Johana, a 23 year-old student who wants to ‘grow a strong marketing reputation’, that hasn’t been gathered from the above GA data we’ve covered, as this will potentially come from qualitative research.
-However this will give you an idea on how to present the data you have acquired in a more accessible manner.
+However, this will give you an idea of how to present the data you have acquired in a more accessible manner.